jarun/imgp/README.md

 ## Dependencies

 `imgd` requires Python 3.5 or later.
-It uses the Python PIL library.
+It uses the Python PIL/Pillow library.

 To install PIL library on Ubuntu, run:

     $ sudo apt-get install python3-pil

+or, using pip3:

+    $ sudo pip3 install pillow

 ## Installing from this repository